andrewciccotosto/AndrewCiccotosto32350975/Creating_AWS_Ubuntu_Server.md

 ### Key pair (login) is required
 * Select "Create new key pair"
 * Enter a name for your Key pair.
 For example, "Server_Project_ICT171" - Ensure the key file format is .pem
 * Select "Create Key Pair"
+* Download your .pem key and save to the computer that you will be using to access your AWS Ubuntu machine

 ### Network Settings
 * Select the "Edit" button in the right-hand corner